Earth Systems (fall) Quick Facts

 Rick Hazlett and Char Miller

-The Frontiers Abroad fall program based in Christchurch focuses on the theme “Earth and Environment.”
-The program analyzes current environmental issues arising from the interface between nature and society.
+The Frontiers Abroad fall program based in Christchurch analyzes current environmental issues arising from the interface between nature and society.
 The curriculum includes a four-week field camp in the Cook Islands, a group research project, and university courses at the University of Canterbury.
 The research projects are designed to assist in the re-development of Christchurch after the 2011 earthquake.

 Number of Students

 Before classes begin at the university, students take part in a four-week field camp in the Cook Islands.
-The field camp consists of four modules: 1) Sustainability for survival, 2) “Kaitiakitanga, Maori perspectives on natural hazards, resource management, and environmental restoration, 3) New Zealand marine and coastal ecology, and 4) Hazards, emergency management, and science communication of the Canterbury earthquakes.
+The field camp consists of four modules: 1) Sustainability for Survival - The Island System, 2) “Kaitiakitanga, Maori Perspectives on Natural Hazards, Resource Management, and Environmental Restoration, 3) New Zealand Marine and Coastal Ecology, and 4) Hazards, Emergency Management, and Science Communication of the Canterbury Earthquakes.
 Once the university semester begins, students enroll in “Research Methods in Geography” GEOG 309 where they will participate in a group research project.
-The field and research components combined are worth 1 Pomona credit.
+The field and research components combined are worth 1.0 Pomona credit.